tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/removing-cycles-_-a-rounded-rectangle-is-not-a-quadrilateral-2023-12-19/index.md

 of `RoundedRectangle` because it's a data constructor, not a type constructor (a field of a record has to be a type, not a data constructor).

+Data constructors are not types but values, while the sum type like `Quadrilateral` is the type [1].

 Notice how Haskell's strong **type system disallows compiling these cycles** since a (soft) type constructor is required instead of a (hard) data constructor for the record components.